isabella232/asset-compute.en/help/api.md

 # Asset Compute Service HTTP API {#asset-compute-http-api}

-   >[!NOTE]
-   >
-   >Use of the API is limited to development purposes.
-The API is provided as context when developing custom workers.
-In Adobe Experience Manager as a Cloud Service, the API is solely used by AEM.
+The use of the API is limited to development purposes.
+The API is provided as a context when developing custom workers. [!DNL Adobe Experience Manager] as a Cloud Service uses the API solely to pass the processing information to a custom worker.

-Any client of the Asset Compute service HTTP API must follow this high-level flow:
+Any client of the [!DNL Asset Compute Service] HTTP API must follow this high-level flow:

-1. Client is provisioned as Adobe Developer Console project in an IMS organization.
-Each separate client (system or environment) requires its own separate project, in order to separate the event data flow.
+1. A client is provisioned as [!DNL Adobe Developer Console] project in an IMS organization.
+Each separate client (system or environment) requires its own separate project in order to separate the event data flow.

-2. Client generates an access token for the technical account using the [JWT (Service Account) Authentication](https://www.adobe.io/authentication/auth-methods.html).
+1. A client generates an access token for the technical account using the [JWT (Service Account) Authentication](https://www.adobe.io/authentication/auth-methods.html).

-3. Client calls [`/register`](#register) first to retrieve the journal URL. [`/register`](#register) needs to be called only once.
+1. A client calls [`/register`](#register) only once to retrieve the journal URL.

-4. Client calls [`/process`](#process-request) for each asset for which it wants to generate N renditions.
-This is asynchronous.
+1. A client calls [`/process`](#process-request) for each asset for which it wants to generate renditions.
+The call is asynchronous.

-5. Client regularly polls the journal to [receive events](#asynchronous-events) for each requested rendition when it has been successfully processed (`rendition_created` event type) or if there was an error (`rendition_failed` event type).
+1. A client regularly polls the journal to [receive events](#asynchronous-events).
+It receives events for each requested rendition when the rendition is successfully processed (`rendition_created` event type) or if there is an error (`rendition_failed` event type).

-The [@adobe/asset-compute-client](https://github.com/adobe/asset-compute-client) module makes it easy to consume the API in Node.js code.
+The [@adobe/asset-compute-client](https://github.com/adobe/asset-compute-client) module makes it easy to use the API in Node.js code.

 ## Authentication and authorization {#authentication-and-authorization}